Taking the CPA Exam internationally

 Where can I take the CPA Exam?

-In August 2011, the administration of the CPA Exam was expanded to Prometric testing centers in select international locations.
-The list keeps growing, and you can find the most up-to-date list of testing countries here.
+The CPA Exam is administered at Prometric testing centers in select international locations.
+The list keeps growing, and you can find the most up-to-date list of testing countries by reviewing the International Testing FAQs.

 So, what's the difference between the CPA Exam offered in Indiana and the one offered in Japan?